5W1H Method for Cause-effect Analysis

 What's a cause-effect diagram?

-Cause and effect diagram is also called Fishbone Diagram.
+The cause and effect diagram is also called the Fishbone Diagram.
 It is composed of a single effect and multiple causes.
-The head of the fishbone represents the problem, and the body of the fishbone represents multiple causes that contribute to the overall effect or problem.
+The head of the fishbone represents the problem/effect, and the body shows various causes that contribute to the overall effect or problem.

 1. It boosts creativity through a brainstorming process.